Green leaves with the twigs are falling from my pecan trees, are they dying?

 I watered them late yesterday when I noticed this.
 (About 10 gals. each).

-Jefferson County Alabama pecan horticulture
+Jefferson County Alabama

 You may have pecan twig girdler cutting twigs.
 That's my first thought.
 The ends of the twigs may appear like they've been sharpened slightly into a somewhat pointed shape in a pencil sharpener.